ceramicnetwork/CIPs/CIPs/CIP-85/CIP-85.md

 The `CollectionSlice` schema must be an `object` with a `$ceramic` field from [CIP-88](../CIP-88/CIP-88.md) having the type `collectionSlice` and pointing to the slice's `schema`, along with the following properties:

+- `collection`: the DocID of the collection the slice is part of
+- `sliceNumber`: number of the slice in the collection, between `0` and the collection's `slicesCount` minus `1`
 - `contents`: array with a `maxItems` value matching the `AppendCollection` `sliceSize` property and defining the items schemas, that must include `{ type: 'null' }` in order to support removals
-- `next`: DocID of the next slice (if the slice is not the last one)
-- `prev`: DocID of the previous slice (if the slice is not the first one)

 ```js
 {